Collège Montmorency: History

 In 1967, several institutions were merged and became public ones, when the Quebec system of public colleges was created.
 Despite Laval being the third largest city of Quebec with a population of nearly 400,000 inhabitants, Montmorency is its only college.
-It was founded on November 5, 1969.
+It was founded on November 5, 1969 and named after François de Laval, Bishop of Quebec also known as Francis-Xavier de Montmorency-Laval.

 Programs

 The college offers two types of programs: pre-university and technical.
 The pre-university programs, which take two years to complete, cover the subject matters which roughly correspond to the additional year of high school given elsewhere in Canada in preparation for a chosen field in university plus a first year of university.
 (Thus why undergraduates degrees in Quebec are three years rather than four, except for engineering) The technical programs, which take three-years to complete, applies to students who wish to pursue a skill trade.
 In addition Continuing education and services to business are provided.